jaredly/geometricart/docs-src/Roadmap.md

+I want to keep info about a variable through it's uses, so I can e.g. show an angle arrow in the places it's used.
+Seems like it ought to be doable.

+I'm assuming immutability, which, might be fraught idk.
+I guess I can always keep both if I want? we'll see.

-ok, now I really need to do the hover-token instead of just hover-whatever
+- [x] ok, now I really need to do the hover-token instead of just hover-whatever

-So, to allow function-specific visualizations,
+- [x] So, to allow function-specific visualizations,
   I want a processor that annotates exported functions, with .meta = {name, filePath}